 Who is my Advisor?

-You will be assigned a departmental advisor once you declare a major and when you enter your sophomore semester.
+J. Andy Browne, our departmental advisor, will serve as the academic advisor until you have completed 90 credit hours.
+You will be assigned af faculty advisor once you you enter your senior semester.
 Your advisor is listed on your MyMocs sheet.
 If you do not have one listed or do not know who your advisor is, contact the main office (423) 425-4135.

 It is important that you consult with your advisor on a regular basis.
-For especially "tricky" problems, including transfer issues, petitions, and graduation queries, make sure that you consult the Chief Departmental Advisor: Dr. Roger Thompson (for CRMJ majors) or Professor Karen McGuffee (for LAS majors).
 Remember, we also have departmental checklists that will assist in your degree planning.

 General guidelines and answers to commonly asked questions are summarized in this section.

 - What can I expect from my advisor?

 - How do I know what courses to take?

 - How do I register and/or drop and add a class?

 - What do differences in course numbers mean?

 - What Catalog do I use in determining degree requirements?